edsoncelio/tf-projects-bootstrap/README.md

 ## How to install
 > For now, it's with our friend `go build`, for the future I'll use goreleaser

+Clone the project and inside the directory:
+1. Build:
+`go build`

+2. Give permission for execution to binary:
+`chmod +x tf-projects-boostrap`

+3. Execute:
+`./tf-projects-boostrap`
 ## How to use

 1. To create a generic project with default options: